apache/pekko/docs/src/main/paradox/persistence-query.md

 ### Resumable projections

-Sometimes you may need to use "resumable" projections, which will not start from the beginning of time each time when run.
+Sometimes, you may need to use "resumable" projections, which will not start from the beginning of time each time when run.
 In such case, the sequence number (or `offset`) of the processed event will be stored and used the next time this projection is started.
 This pattern is implemented in the [Pekko Projections]($pekko.doc.dns$/docs/pekko-projection/current/) module.